--the task of keeping Christ immortal.
+If it be not so, if He is only kept alive by our faith, that faith itself must sink under such a task -the task of keeping Christ immortal.
 If He is not the living, reigning Christ, He is a Christ growing weaker as the ages move on and He recedes into the past.
 He becomes less and less a power for faith.
 As He grows more distant, faith in Him grows more dim.
-If He be not a living Christ, then every generation makes His influence more indirect.
-It is transmitted to us through more and more people, and as humanity increases He decreases.
-More souls are interposed between our souls and Him, and absorb His limited light.
-He becomes lost and smothered in His Church and its corruptions, like any Buddha.
-The world moves on and leaves Him behind, moves on and outgrows Him.
-He becomes chiefly a scholar's Christ.
-It may even become a hope and an effort with us that we should outgrow Him.
+If He be not a living Christ, then every generation makes His influence more indirect It is transmitted to us through more and more people, and as humanity increases He decreases.
+More souls are interposed between our souls and Him, and absorb His limited light He becomes lost and smothered in His Church and its corruptions, like any Buddha.
+The world moves on and forgets Him, moves on and leaves Him behind, moves on and outgrows Him.
+He becomes chiefly a scholar's Christ It may even become a hope and an effort with us that we should outgrow Him.
 Great as He was for His own age, if He be not the living and reigning Christ we may, and even must, hope to reach a point of spiritual perfection beyond His, a communion more intimate with the Father, because knowing more of His will.
 We may even hope one day to be in a position to do more for His principle than His opportunities allowed Him to do.
 And each age will flatter itself that it has done so, that it has left Him behind, outdone His work, and can search the soul as He did not.
 There are no few to be found to-day who would say, for instance, that dramatists like Shakespeare or Ibsen have a knowledge of the heart Christ never had or has.

 Well, this is a frame of mind fatal at least to Christ's place as Redeemer.
 It may esteem Him as Benefactor, but it displaces Him as Redeemer.
 It clears the ground for a totally new religion.
 It clears the ground, but it empties the soul, disappoints it, crushes its hope.
-If Christ were no Redeemer, it would need more than another such Christ: only to utter the sob of disappointment and despair that must rise in passion from the human soul as it awakes to its centuries of illusion, feels its spiritual chagrin, and resigns its eternal hopes.
-What soul could utter on the true scale of his soul the universal woe, "We trusted it had been He who should have redeemed mankind"?
+If Christ were no Redeemer, it would need more than another such Christ; only to utter the sob of disappointment and despair that must rise in passion from the human soul as it awakes to its centuries of illusion, feels its spiritual chagrin, and resigns its eternal hopes.
+What soul could utter on the true scale of his soul the universal woe, 'We trusted it had been He who should have redeemed mankind.'
 For it is just a Redeemer that we most need from God, and a living Redeemer.
-It is not a teacher, a living example we need, not a benefactor, not an ideal.
+It is not a teacher, not an example we need, not a benefactor, not an ideal.